 Originally, there were only around 500 of these monoliths.
 Unfortunately, nowadays only around 250 remain.
 And almost all of them show similar symbolism to that of Lepenski Vir.
 Here are some more examples:

-In the case of the “Foremother” of Lepenski Vir, it is actually not so easy to determine if she has male of female attributes (or both).
+In the case of the “Foremother” of Lepenski Vir, it is not so easy to determine if she has male or female attributes (or both).
 Perhaps this was the intention of the artist.
-The similar ambiguity exists on Nigerian monoliths.
+A similar ambiguity exists in Nigerian monoliths.
 Moreover, they quite often have “tears” pouring from their eyes.
 This could be an association with rain, fertility, and water.
 Perhaps this fact can give us a deeper insight into the universal symbolism of all these sculptures.

 Similar figurines, with tears pouring from their eyes existed in the Neolithic Balkans.
 Here are two pictures from the archaeological museum in Sofia:

 The British museum page on the Ikom monoliths describes them as “phallus-shaped” with stylized human features, the main emphasis being the head.
 They also have linear geometric motifs, of unknown meaning.
 Locals call them Akwasnshi or Atal and usually place them in the center of the village, or a place where the elders gather.
 Most often, they are arranged in circles.

 And as for their interpretation, the theories vary from places of sacrifice to meeting places, memorials of deceased or spirit worship.
 But most common associations are with the god of harvest and fertility, and the god of war.
 Each year, during the Yam festival the monoliths are being painted.